Hermann Wagner (geographer)

-Hermann Wagner (23 June 1840 – 18 June 1929) was a German geographer and cartographer and admin PLTM2 who was a native of Erlangen.
+Hermann Wagner (23 June 1840 – 18 June 1929) was a German geographer and cartographer who was a native of Erlangen.
 He was the son of anatomist Rudolf Wagner (1805–1864) and brother to economist Adolph Wagner (1835–1917).

-Wagner received his education at the Universities of Göttingen and Erlangen, and from 1864 to 1876, taught classes in mathematics and natural history at the Ernestine Gymnasium, Gotha.
-When the Freies Deutsches Hochstift (Free German Foundation was founded in 1859, Wagner was one of its 56 founding members.
+Wagner received his education at the Universities of Göttingen and Erlangen.
+He wrote a doctoral thesis on the determination of the surface of brains, among his objects of research the brain of the mathematician Carl Friedrich Gauss.
+From 1864 to 1876, he taught classes in mathematics and natural history at the Ernestine Gymnasium, Gotha.
+When the Freies Deutsches Hochstift (Free German Foundation) was founded in 1859, Wagner was one of its 56 founding members.

 In 1868, Wagner began work for the publishing firm Justus Perthes as an editor in the statistical section of the Gothaer Almanack.
 Beginning in 1872, with Ernst Behm, he was editor of the geographical/statistical review Die Bevolkerung der Erde.